andy-byard/github-slideshow/_posts/0000-01-02-andy-byard.md

 layout: slide
 title: "Welcome to our GitHub Desktop slide!"
 ---
-I remember MS SourceSafe, and CVS
+I remember MS SourceSafe, and CVS :tada:
 Use the left arrow to go back!